kashflowNG/Connet/replit.md

 User request: Add uploaded images to website with best design and theme for ETH giveaway.
 User request: Change from "$500 to receive" to "40% of the amount user is holding in wallet".
 User request: Make write-up more professional like it's from "eth official".
+User request: Support multiple wallets and use real wallet icons instead of emojis for professional appearance.

 ## System Architecture